FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/max/expand_max_withoutTars.md

 ### 2.1 Setting RPC / Gateway Service Expansion Configuration

 Use the build _ chain script to deploy a max service.
-Now you need to scale up the rpc / gateway.
+Now you need to scale up the rpc / gateway

 Its main modifications are as follows: